sleede/fab-manager/CONTRIBUTING.md

-# Contributing to FabManager
+# Contributing to Fab-manager

-♥ [FabManager](http://www.fab-manager.com) and want to get involved?
+♥ [Fab-manager](http://www.fab-manager.com) and want to get involved?
 Thanks!
 There are plenty of ways you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone